An Alligator Surfaces At A Chicago Lagoon And A City Snaps To Attention

 Similar scenarios have played out many times before.
 People take on what they think of as an exotic pet when it is young and cute.
 But, of course, the animals grow and once owners find them to be too much trouble, "they typically dump them in parks and forest reserves," Crowley said.

-In a bid to get the Humboldt Park alligator out of the water, several so-called "safe" snares, designed not to injure the animal, have been baited with fish and chicken.
+In a bid to get the Humboldt Park alligator out of the water, several "safe" snares, designed not to injure the animal, have been baited with fish and chicken.

 But the alligator could also be feeding on frogs, rodents and fish in and around the waterway.